The Competition (1980 film): Plot

-Paul later apologizes to Heidi and they have a coffee date.
+Paul later apologizes to Heidi, and they have a coffee date.
 Afterwards, at his hotel room, he pours his heart out to her about his family situation.
 Greta worries that Heidi and Paul's relationship may cost Heidi her competitive edge.

 The competition is rescheduled.
 A reception for the contestants unexpectedly turns into a press conference for Tatiana, who is returning to the competition after meeting with her teacher.
 Paul is infuriated, believing sympathy for Tatiana is making her the favorite to win the competition.
 He criticizes Heidi for defending Tatiana and accuses her of not taking the competition seriously.
 Heidi realizes how much winning means to Paul and wants to drop out.
 Greta angrily chastises Paul, blaming him for exploiting Heidi's guilt over competing against him.

 Paul tells Heidi that he loves her and persuades her to stay in the competition.
 Partway through her performance, Heidi's piano develops a technical problem, forcing her to stop.
-Rather than folding under pressure, Heidi demands to play a different concerto, requiring an orchestral rearrangement.
+Rather than folding under pressure, Heidi demands to play a different, more difficult and dramatic concerto, requiring a larger orchestra.
 She performs magnificently and wins the competition; Paul finishes in second place.

 Heidi is ecstatic because she and Paul had agreed to form a partnership, combining their talents and resources to help one another, no matter who won.
 To her dismay, Paul is upset to realize that she is a more proficient player.
 He tells her he is unable to honor their partnership and leaves.
 However, Paul finally arrives at the celebration party following the competition, ready to take part in Heidi's victory and to be in her life.